 - Honors notation on official transcript and diploma

 By actively participating in this strong scholarly community, students gain leadership experience.
 University Honors students have the option of participating in the administration and development of the University Honors Program, which allows them to become active partners in their education and provides opportunities to help nurture the growth of the University Honors Program.

 Entering freshmen who have achieved a 3.5 grade point average in college preparatory coursework in grades 10, 11 and the first semester of their senior year are eligible to apply to the program.
 Transfer students who have completed honors coursework at their transfer institution and have earned a minimum CSU transferable grade point average of 3.5 are also eligible.
-For additional information on applying, please contact the Honors Center, Pollak Library South 194, at 657-278-7440 or firstname.lastname@example.org.
-Current CSU Fullerton students and transfer students who have not previously completed honors coursework should consult with the University Honors Program director about possible admission.
+For additional information on applying, please contact the University Honors and Scholars Center, Pollak Library North 120, at 657-278-7440 or firstname.lastname@example.org.
+Current CSU Fullerton students should consult with the University Honors Program director about possible admission.

 To maintain eligibility in the University Honors Program, students must meet the following expectations though some flexibility with honors units is possible.
 Students should always consult with the University Honors Program director.

 Complete a minimum of six honors units and earn a cumulative GPA of 3.25

 Complete a minimum of six honors units, earn a cumulative GPA of 3.4.

 Complete a minimum of five honors units, including Honors 300A and 300B, one upper-division honors seminar, and earn a cumulative GPA of 3.5.